kodekloudhub/certified-kubernetes-administrator-course/docs/02-Core-Concepts/19-Services.md

    ![srv-types](../../images/srv-types.PNG)

  1. NodePort
-    - Where the service makes an internal POD accessible on a POD on the NODE.
+    - Where the service makes an internal port accessible on a port on the NODE.
       ```
       apiVersion: v1
       kind: Service